-What you must pay when you get these Services that are covered for you services There is no Obesity screening and therapy to promote sustained weight coinsurance, loss copayment, or If you have a body mass index of 30 or more, we cover intensive deductible for counseling to help you lose weight.
+Obesity screening and therapy to promote sustained weight loss

+If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
 This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
 Talk to your primary care doctor or practitioner to find out more.

-preventive obesity screening and therapy.
+There is no coinsurance, copayment, or deductible for preventive obesity screening and therapy.